Photovoltaic living lab reaches the 100 Megawatt-hour mark

 It is a research building on the BESSY II location in Berlin-Adlershof equipped with a photovoltaic facade.
 A total of 360 frameless, blue-coated modules were installed on the south, west, and north facades of the building.
 Particular emphasis was placed on ensuring the solar facade elements are aesthetically pleasing.

-The living laboratory is equipped with 120 sensors for measuring temperature, solar radiation, and wind flow.
+The living laboratory is equipped with 120 measuring points and sensors for monitoring among others temperature, solar radiation and ventilation.
 This allows the behavior of the solar modules and the entire PV facade system to be evaluated under different seasonal and weather conditions over a long period.

 Findings contribute to the building-integrated photovoltaics advisory service

 These insights directly contribute to advisory services, benefiting society as a whole.
 HZB operates the independent advisory service for building-integrated photovoltaics (BAIP).
-Experts provide advice to professionals in the construction industry on technologies, products, design options, technical feasibility, and legal frameworks.
+Experts provide advice to architects, builders and urban planners on technologies, products, design options, technical feasibility, and legal frameworks.

 sz